-A poorly-developed thermal profile can result in damage to the assembly or BGA component requiring additional rework cycles to the same site, and damage or reflow of adjacent components.
+A poorly-developed thermal profile can damage the assembly or BGA component, requiring additional rework cycles to the same site and damage or reflow of adjacent components.
 Good profiles must be carefully developed using correct thermocouple placement and analysis of the data that they provide.

-A professional painter knows that a good, lasting paint job is 90% preparation.
-Similarly, before the first heat cycle is applied to a BGA rework site, there's a lot of preparation needed if the process is going to be done right.
+4. Improper Preparation A professional painter knows that a good, lasting paint job is 90% preparation.
+Similarly, before the first heat cycle is applied to a BGA rework site, a lot of preparation is needed if the process is going to be done right.

-This includes baking out moisture from the BGA device and the board assembly to prevent 'pop-corning' and other problems and removal or protection of nearby heat sensitive components to avoid damage or inadvertent reflow.
+This includes baking out moisture from the BGA device and the board assembly to prevent 'popcorning and other problems and removing or protecting nearby heat-sensitive components to avoid damage or inadvertent reflow.

-The right decisions need to be made in advance, such as whether or not to use solder paste, choosing the right solder paste stencil, and choosing the right chemistries and alloys.
+The right decisions must be made in advance, such as whether or not to use solder paste, choosing the right solder paste stencil, and choosing the right chemistries and alloys.

-The technician must be constantly aware of the effect of heat not only on the target BGA device, but also how it is affecting other components adjacent to it, on both sides of the assembly.
-The goal is to minimize heat migration beyond the BGA component being reworked, and this is a function of a well-developed profile and tight process control.
+The technician must constantly be aware of the effect of heat not only on the target BGA device and how it affects other components adjacent to it, on both sides of the assembly.
+The goal is to minimize heat migration beyond the reworked BGA component, which is a function of a well-developed profile and tight process control.

-But just like a Radar operator, an X-ray system user needs proper training to correctly interpret and understand the image that the machine is providing.
-The complexity of the BGA component and the different variations in the X-ray image demand it if maximum benefit is to be obtained from this significant - and indispensable - equipment investment.
+But just like a Radar operator, an X-ray system user needs proper training to correctly interpret and understand the image the machine provides.
+The complexity of the BGA component and the different variations in the X-ray image demands it if maximum benefit is to be obtained from this significant - and indispensable - equipment investment.